ellipsephp/handlers-controller/README.md

     ControllerInterface::class,
 ]);

-// Create a controller request handler using the reflection container.
+// Create a controller request handler using the reflection container and a controller class name.
 $handler = new ControllerRequestHandler($reflection, SomeController::class, 'index');

 // An instance of SomeController is built using auto wiring.